stevemckinney/iamsteve/data/blog/00151-month-design-roundup-1.md

 date: "2016-11-08T07:30:00+00:00"
 lastmod: "2019-12-16T07:49:44+00:00"
 summary: "This is the start of a monthly series of a roundup of 8 websites that I have found that are well designed.
 There is no particular theme, other than inspirational, which I hope you find is the case.
 I’ve added a few notes around why I believe they’re well designed as well."
-metadesc: This is the start of a monthly series of a roundup of well designed websites, and articles I found helpful.
+metadesc: "This is the start of a monthly series of a roundup of well designed websites, and articles I found helpful.
 I’ve added a few notes and summary to give my opinion."
 theme: "#e6f9f5"
 tags: ["Design"]
 categories: ["Design"]